NavyGrenadine1/TravelWallpaperGenerator/README.md

 - Add personal footer text

 **Live Exchange Rates**
 Fetches current rates before generating each wallpaper.
-Uses ExchangeRate-API.com for up-to-date data.
+Uses Frankfurter API for up-to-date data from the European Central Bank.
+Completely free with no rate limits.

 **Local Phrases with Pronunciation**
 Each destination includes 5 essential phrases: Hello, Thank you, Please, How much?, and Excuse me.
 All include phonetic pronunciations so you can actually say them.